-Psoriasis is a common skin condition that changes the life cycle of skin cells.
+Psoriasis is a common skin condition that is associated with increased trauma of skin cells.
 Psoriasis causes cells to build up rapidly on the surface of the skin.
 The extra skin cells form thick, silvery scales and itchy, dry, red patches that are sometimes painful.

 Most types of psoriasis go through cycles, flaring for a few weeks or months, then subsiding for a time or even going into complete remission.